 Presence of microorganisms | |

-Especially with Class I devices, it is often possible to perform all the above tests with in vitro methods, without any animal testing.
+Especially with Class I devices, it is often possible to perform all the required tests (typically parts 18, 5, 10, and 23) with in vitro methods, without any animal testing.

 References